coderarjob/meghaos-x86/README.md

    |Minor  | Increments when backward compatibility is maintained. |
    |Patch  | Bug fixes, that does not break backward compatibility.|

-5. Whenever the left or middle digit changes, the digits to the right is also reset.
+5. Whenever the left or middle digit changes, the digits to the right is reset to zero.
    * 1.2.14  -->  1.3.0  --> 2.0.0